easierdata/multi-temporal-crop-classification-training-data/README.md

 2. <ADD DOWNLOAD SCRIPT> - This script downloads the HLS scenes from IPFS based on the CSV file generated in the previous step.
 3. [reproject.py](./crop_classification/data_prep/reproject.py) - This script reprojects scene based on the CDL projection.
 4. [process_chips.py](./crop_classification/data_prep/process_chips.py) - This script merges scene bands and clips to chip boundaries.
 It also discards clipped results that do not meet QA and NA criteria.

+---

+# DETAILS BELOW WILL NOT BE INCLUDED

+WIP: Will be reviewing to figure what what needs to be cherry picked and added to the text above or into the [training data overview](./doc/Training%20Data%20Overview.md) document.

 ## Assumptions
 <br />